ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 # Vimscript Theory for Filetype-Specific Workflows

 ## About the series
 This is part one in a [four-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article provides a theoretical background for use of Vimscript in filetype-specific workflows.
-Feel free to skip to [part two]({% link tutorials/vim-latex/compilation.md %}) if you are familiar with Vimscript or find theory boring, and return later to brush up on anything you might have skipped.
+Feel free to skip to [part two]({% link tutorials/vim-latex/compilation.md %}) if you are familiar with Vimscript or find theory boring, or return later to brush up on anything you might have skipped over.

 ## Contents of this article
 <!-- vim-markdown-toc Marked -->